hongtaoh/hugo-tutorial/content/tutorial.md

 ## Cloning the theme

-After opening your Terminal, first check whether you have correctly installed Hugo.
-All the following codes, if not specified otherwises, should run in your Terminal.
+After opening your `Terminal`, first check whether you have correctly installed Hugo.
+All the following codes, if not specified otherwises, should run in your `Terminal`.

 Input the following code and press Enter key: